bernhardAxonIvy/doc/source/axonivy/what-axon-ivy.rst

     feeding this data into other technical systems.
 Even tough value is produced in a well-known business case, there is a lack of a clear interface which guides the involved users through the process.
 Highly valuable data is often divided and stored in various dedicated technical systems.
-With |axon-ivy|
-    you can drive your process automatically.
+With Axon Ivy you can drive your process automatically.
 People, data and technical systems can easily be orchestrated by our platform.
 An initial application that leads users through the process can be generated without the need to hire a